 In these chapters, we see all of the various religious leaders, scribes, priests, elders, Pharisees, and Sadducees gather to hear what Jesus has to say.
-For three years, Jesus had been proclaiming a new way of living and that a new Kingdom had come.
-In many ways, his message contradicted and undermined the power of these religious leaders.
-And so, right from the beginning they question Jesus’ authority (Matthew 21:23, Mark 11:28, Luke 20:2).
+For three years, Jesus had been proclaiming a new way of living and saying that a new Kingdom had come.
+In many ways, His message contradicted and undermined the power of these religious leaders.
+And so, right from the beginning, they question Jesus’s authority (Matthew 21:23, Mark 11:28, Luke 20:2).
 I picture a crowd of stuck-up people in fancy robes sitting on the outskirts smirking and scowling.
 These men are not there to genuinely listen.
-They want to trip him up.
+They want to trip Him up.
 How often do I come to Jesus with the same posture?
 I want to be the one in charge.
 I want to be the one that is right.
-I want Jesus’ message to align with my own way of living.
+I want Jesus’s message to align with my own way of living.
 Thankfully, Jesus has so much more for us than this.

 Everything Jesus taught in the temple somehow called out the religious leaders, or corrected people’s thinking.
 His message was powerful, bold, and beautiful.
 Jesus was the true heir that the unfaithful tenants (the religious elite) were rejecting (Matthew 21:38-46).
-They, in their pride, were the wedding guests that ignored the King’s invitation and killed his messengers (Matthew 22:5-6).
+They, in their pride, were the wedding guests that ignored the king’s invitation and killed his messengers (Matthew 22:5-6).
 Contrary to popular belief, Jesus wasn’t trying to overthrow Caesar, but instead insisted that people pay their taxes (Mark 12:17).
-The resurrection from the dead was both very real and confounded those that did not believe (Luke 20:34-40).
-We also see Jesus warnings and condemnation toward the hypocritical scribes and Pharisees (Matthew 23:1-36).
+The resurrection from the dead was both very real and very confounding to those who did not believe (Luke 20:34-40).
+We also see Jesus’s warnings and condemnation toward the hypocritical scribes and Pharisees (Matthew 23:1-36).
 He points out that they were simply trying to appear righteous.
 They did not truly understand their wickedness and did not truly care for or love others.

 All of these lessons are hard to hear.
-So hard to hear that listeners left the Temple wanting Jesus dead.
-But before we join Jesus in his condemnation of the religious elite, we should look at our own hearts.
+So hard to hear, in fact, that listeners left the temple wanting Jesus dead.
+But before we join Jesus in His condemnation of the religious elite, we should look at our own hearts.
 Jesus is not just speaking to the scribes and elders here.
 He is also speaking to us.
-Jesus wants us to remember how often we forget who he truly is.
+Jesus wants us to remember how often we forget who He truly is.
 We too “get Jesus wrong.”
 Our sin, no different than the sin of the Pharisees and Sadducees, also demands justice.
 We also forget about the resurrection, fail to love others like ourselves, and ignore the widow and orphan.